tog-rtd/SmashHit/README.md

 # SmashHit
-Working repository for SmashHit project privacy and security technologies
+Working repository for the SmashHit project privacy and security technologies.

 The SmashHit project received funding under the European Union's Horizon 2020 Research and Innovation Programme under grant agreement no. 871477.